Multiple imputation for propensity score analysis with covariates missing at random: some clarity on within and across

 This approach was first explored by \cite{ling2021HowApplyMultiple}.
 There are two issues with the specific method in this paper that we need to address before discussing the approach.
 First, note that the approach requires estimating the propensity score for units with observed $X$ before attempting propensity score imputation for the other units.
 In \cite{ling2021HowApplyMultiple} this initial step is based on a model fit to complete cases, which is problematic because this model estimates $\P(A=1\mid Z,X,R=1)$ which is different from $e(Z,X)=\P(A=1\mid Z,X)$ -- except for the special case where the missingness depends on the observed covariate $Z$ only, $R\independent(X,A,Y)\mid Z$.
-This means the method does not actually impute the right propensity score.
-To correct this initial step, we propose weighting complete cases by inverse probability of response, $\frac{1}{\P(R=1\mid Z,A,Y)}$, before fitting the propensity score model.
+This means the method does not actually impute the right propensity score. \footnote{Neither \cite{ling2021HowApplyMultiple} nor we make this assumption.
+It should be noted however that when the missingness in $X$ only depends on $Z$, it is fine to use propensity scores from a complete-case model as the response variable in the imputation model.} To correct this initial step, we propose weighting complete cases by inverse probability of response, $\frac{1}{\P(R=1\mid Z,A,Y)}$, before fitting the propensity score model.
 (This weighting is done only to estimate the propensity score model, after which the weights are discarded.)
 An alternative is to fill in the data with imputed $X^*$ before fitting the propensity score model, but then we might as well use the $X^*$-based propensity scores and would not need to impute propensity scores.